talandar/arcadia-setting-page/docs/index.md

 First, an [[above the table note]] on the setting.
 Not required reading, but may be helpful for understanding why the setting is how it is.

 This is a work in progress.
-Anytime you see pairs of brackets with text in them `[[Page Name]]` that is an unfinished page that will hopefully appear soon.
+More Pages and links to those pages will appear over time

 Arcadia has a reasonably deep [[Arcadian Timeline|Timeline]] of events, and a simple [[Arcadian Calendar|Calendar System]].